Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 ### Overview of Findings

 From 2008→2009, Cost PMPM (+9.5%), Count PMPM (+6.3%), and MLR (+2.1%) rose modestly; from 2009→2010 they dropped sharply (−37.8%, −35.8%, −45.5%).
-Taken together, the 2010 declines indicate lower utilization, spend per member, and a lower claims-to-revenue ratio—consistent with either positive reasons (prevention, unit-price reductions, fewer complications, shift to home care), negative reasons (higher patient cost sharing, tighter prior auth, narrower networks, delayed claims), or a combination of both.
+The 2010 declines indicate lower utilization, spend per member, and a lower claims-to-revenue ratio—consistent with either positive reasons (prevention, unit-price reductions, fewer complications, shift to home care), negative reasons (higher patient cost sharing, tighter prior auth, narrower networks, delayed claims), or a combination of both.
 The report decomposes these KPIs by service line, race group, and their component measures to identify what is driving this change and evaluate how Medicare is performing.

 [![Executive summary](./assets/executive_summary.png)](./assets/executive_summary.png)